wlfnkls/fundamentum/README.md

 After cloning this repository, you have to install the dependencies via `npm install`.

 To start developing, just run `npm run start`.
-Your *.js-files and *.scss-files will be watched and _webpack_ builds bundled files for you.
+Your *.js-files and *.scss-files will be watched and _webpack_ builds bundled files for you. <br />
+When you open the **index.html**, which you can find in the **dist**-folder, you will see a read headline saying ''Welcome to Fundamentum!'.

+Running `npm run start` starts the following watch-tasks, which you can run separately, too (if you need it...).

 For linting the JavaScript, I added _eslint_.
 You can lint any *.js-file in the **src/js**-folder by running `npm run lint -s`. <br />
 You can start a watch-task for eslint by running `npm run watch:lint`.
-This task watches any *.js-file in the **src/js**-folder.

 I added _webpack_ to build your JavaScript and CSS.
 Just create *.js-files in the **src/js**-folder and import it in the **index.js**. <br />